-Overcoming this type of behaviour with respect to the condition number κ is very important and there are currently two main strategies to improve the convergence speed when $\kappa \gg 1$.
-One strategy is to exploit the structure of the problem in order to use some form of preconditioning [9, 41, 32].
+Overcoming this type of behaviour with respect to the condition number $\kappa$ is very important and there are currently two main strategies to improve the convergence speed when $\kappa \gg 1$ .
+One strategy is to exploit the structure of the problem in order to use some form of preconditioning [10, 45, 34].
 This can be highly effective in some cases, but it is difficult to apply generally.
-A promising alternative is to leverage ideas from the numerical analysis of stochastic differential equations in order to develop MCMC methods from better discrete-time approximation of the Langevin diffusion that are inherently more robust to $\kappa \gg 1$.
-A prime example of this approach is SKROCK [31], which exhibits $acceleration^1$ in that it only requires in the order of $\sqrt{\kappa}$ gradient evaluations to converge and hence dramatically outperforms MYULA when κ is large.
+A promising alternative is to leverage ideas from the numerical analysis of stochastic differential equations in order to develop MCMC methods from better discrete-time approximation of the Langevin diffusion that are inherently more robust to $\kappa \gg 1$ .
+A prime example of this approach is to use a stochastic second kind orthogonal Runge-Kutta-Chebyshev method (SKROCK) [33], which exhibits acceleration in that it only requires in the order of $\sqrt{\kappa}$ gradient evaluations to converge and hence dramatically outperforms MYULA when $\kappa$ is large.
 However, theoretically analysing SKROCK is notoriously difficult and current convergence results only hold for Gaussian target densities.

 In this paper, we develop and study the Implicit Midpoint Langevin Algorithm (IMLA) for computation in Bayesian imaging models that are log-concave.
 Each iteration of IMLA can be viewed as a relaxed proximal-point step with a stochastic perturbation.
-We show that IMLA is asymptotically unbiased for Gaussian target distributions and converges in a provably accelerated manner for all distributions that are κ -strongly log-concave and smooth (or that are regularised by smoothing, e.g., by using a Moreau-Yosida approximation as described in Section 2), providing a rigorous alternative to SKROCK [31] which is only provably accelerated for Gaussian models and has bias.
+We show that IMLA is asymptotically unbiased for Gaussian target distributions and converges in a provably accelerated manner for all distributions that are $\kappa$ -strongly log-concave and smooth (or that are regularised by smoothing, e.g., by using a Moreau-Yosida approximation as described in Section 2), providing a rigorous alternative to SKROCK [33] which is only provably accelerated for Gaussian models and has bias.